 This is a picture of social capital being built by community members involved in the creation of the project.
-Social capital makes the greatest long lasting legacy of the project.
+Social capital makes the greatest long lasting legacy of the project. [also human capital]

 Haida Gwaii Project

-Successfully completion of Jiigawaay Naay Unguu Sun on Top of the House is a direct result of the innovation from the T’souke project.
+Successful completion of Jiigawaay Naay Unguu Sun on Top of the House is a direct result of the innovation from the T’souke project.
 In August 2017 the cultural heritage centre in Skidegate was successfully outfitted with photovoltaic solar panels.

-Installed on four south-facing roof tops are 385 photovoltaic (PV) solar panels capable of producing 100 kilowatts of energy, and, it’s the largest First Nation-owned community solar project in BC!
+Installed on four south-facing roof tops are 385 photovoltaic (PV) solar panels capable of producing 100 kilowatts of energy, and, it’s the largest First Nation-owned community solar project in BC! [cool]

-This marked the “First-nation to First-nation renewable energy partnership.”
+This marked the “First-nation to First-nation renewable energy partnership.” [how so?
+Were the T’souke the advisors on the project?]

 The project timeline for Skidegate was much slower than for T’souke.
 On June 11, 2011, the application was successful and Skidegate was awarded the funds to develop their own solar demonstration project.
-The Haida project was funded through the ecoENERGY funds of INAC formerly Indian and Northern Affairs Canada.
+The Haida project was funded through the ecoENERGY funds of INAC, formerly Indian and Northern Affairs Canada.
 Initially 15,000$ awarded to the skidegate Baseline project.
-Certain key elements were applied to the Skitegate project namely the solar-thermal heating system, however due to the low levels of light in Skidegate and the government's reluctance to fund PV projects, the project was slow to get off the ground.
-(Ozog, 2012) The project was completed in Skidegate in August 2017 and was celebrated by the whole nation.
+Certain key elements were applied to the Skidegate project namely the solar-thermal heating system; however, due to the low levels of light in Skidegate [has it worked regardless?] and the government's reluctance to fund PV projects, the project was slow to get off the ground.
+(Ozog 2012) The project was completed in Skidegate in August 2017 and was celebrated by the whole nation. [is the next photo of the Haida project?
+Source?]